oemof/oemof-solph/README.rst

        source activate yourenvname

  4. In terminal type: :code:`pip install oemof`
- 5. Install a :ref:`linux_solver_label` if you want to use solph and execute the solph examples (See :ref:`check_installation_label` ) to check if the installation of the solver and oemof was successful
+ 5. Install a solver if you want to use solph and execute the solph examples.
+See the `Installation test` section to check if the installation of the solver and oemof was successful.

 **Windows**